 2. The Daily Deal Funnel

 People love getting special offers.
-Groupon and similar organizations have already made this kind of funnel famous by offering special deals to clients.
-To maximize the effectiveness of this funnel, you should send customers to a new page after they complete their purchase.
+Groupon and similar organizations have already made this kind of funnel famous by offering special deals to potential clients.
+To maximize the effectiveness of this funnel, you should guide visitors to a sales page and then to a payment stage to buy.
+Landing page>Tripwire (a product you’re offering at a one-time low price)>Upsell #1>Upsell #2.
 On this page, you can ask them to share your special deals with their friends.

 3. The Sales Letter Funnel